Free Email Validator — Verify Format, MX Records & Disposability

 What does an email validator check?

-An email validator checks: (1) Format correctness according to RFC 5322 standards, (2) Domain validity and MX record existence, (3) Whether the email uses a disposable/temporary service, and (4) Basic syntax errors like missing @ symbol or domain.
+This tool checks: (1) Format correctness according to RFC 5322 standards, (2) Whether the email uses a disposable/temporary service (10minutemail, tempmail, etc.), and (3) Basic syntax errors like missing @ symbol or domain.
+For production use, you should implement server-side validation with actual DNS MX record lookups.

 Is my data stored or tracked?